realdecoy/frontier/README.md

 ## Usage

 <!-- custom-usage -->
 When using the frontier cli tool it is prefered that when runing commands `yarn` is used over `npm`.
-When `npm` is used some of the frontier's mono repositoy features may not work as they should so `yarn` is needed.
+When `npm` is used some  frontier's mono repositoy features may not work as they should therefore `yarn` is needed.
 Using `yarn` also allows for parallel installation of the frontier tool to take place.
 <!-- custom-usagestop -->

 &nbsp; &nbsp; &nbsp;